-Domain 3: Instructional Transformation Indicator Below Standard Developing Proficient Exemplary 3.1: Vision for Instruction □ Standards and Curriculum - Teachers do not use standards to drive teaching and learning and do not use curriculum aligned to Colorado Academic Standards or Common Core Standards. □ Instructional Practices - The school has no evidence of expectations around instructional practices. □ Standards and Curriculum - Teachers and school leadership have a foundational understanding of the Colorado Academic Standards but may not analyze the standards or understand grade level expectations and use a curriculum that is loosely aligned to Colorado Academic Standards or Common Core Standards and/or is executed inconsistently. □ Lesson Planning - The school provides very few resources and support for teachers to plan or revise lessons to support students in meeting grade level expectations. □ Intellectual Preparation - Teacher preparation is inconsistent due to a lack of systems, resources, and supports. □ Instructional Practices - A consistent set of practices are not evidence based and/or implemented by teachers inconsistently. □ Equity - Tier 1 instruction lacks rigor and/or scaffolds to support students or lowers the rigor of the standards.
-Support for students with special needs and culturally and linguistically diverse students lack consistency and lead to large gaps in performance compared to other subgroups. □ Standards and Curriculum - Teachers and school leadership analyze and understand the Colorado Academic Standards or Common Core Standards and expectations for their grade level and/or content areas and use a curriculum that is evidence based and aligned to the standards and college readiness standards. □ Lesson Planning - The school provides the necessary resources and support for teachers to plan or revise lessons that support students in meeting grade level expectations. □ Intellectual Preparation - Teachers use curriculum resources to intellectually prepare for lessons that ensures deep understanding of how the lesson fits in the unit as a whole.
-Teachers go into lessons knowing possible misconceptions and how to address them. □ Instructional Practices - A consistent set of evidence based practices is understood and implemented by all teachers with support. □ Equity - Effective planning for best first instruction ensures equitable and challenging learning experiences, using appropriate scaffolds to allow all students to access grade-level content.
-In addition to "Proficient": Standards and Curriculum - Standards and grade level expectations are communicated to families and the curriculum is executed with integrity and any changes are to ensure access to grade level expectations and college readiness standard Lesson Planning - High quality feedback is provided on teacher created lesson plans.
+Domain 3: Instructional Transformation Indicator Not Yet Met Approaching Meeting Exceeding 3.1: Vision for Instruction Standards and Curriculum - Teachers do not use standards to drive teaching and learning and do not use curriculum aligned to Colorado Academic Standards or Common Core Standards.
+Instructional Practices - The school has no evidence of expectations around instructional practices.
+Standards and Curriculum - Teachers and school leadership have a foundational understanding of the Colorado Academic Standards but may not analyze the standards or understand grade level expectations and use a curriculum that is loosely aligned to Colorado Academic Standards or Common Core Standards and/or is executed inconsistently.
+Lesson Planning - The school provides very few resources and support for teachers to plan or revise lessons to support students in meeting grade level expectations.
+Intellectual Preparation - Teacher preparation is inconsistent due to a lack of systems, resources, and supports.
+Instructional Practices - A consistent set of practices are not evidence based and/or implemented by teachers inconsistently.
+All Means All - Tier 1 instruction lacks rigor and/or scaffolds to support all students or lowers the rigor of the standards.
+Standards and Curriculum - Teachers and school leadership analyze and understand the Colorado Academic Standards or Common Core Standards and expectations for their grade level and/or content areas and use a curriculum that is evidence based and aligned to the standards and college readiness standards.
+Lesson Planning - The school provides the necessary resources and support for teachers to plan or revise lessons that support students in meeting grade level expectations.
+Intellectual Preparation - Teachers use curriculum resources to intellectually prepare for lessons that ensures deep understanding of how the lesson fits in the unit as a whole.
+Teachers go into lessons knowing possible misconceptions and how to address them.
+Instructional Practices - A consistent set of evidence based practices is communicated and calibrated by school leadership.
+Practices are understood and implemented by all teachers with support.
+All Means All - Effective planning for best first instruction ensures all students have access to challenging learning experiences, using appropriate scaffolds to allow all students to access grade-level content.
+In addition to "Meeting": Standards and Curriculum - Standards and grade level expectations are communicated to families and the curriculum is executed with integrity and any changes are to ensure access to grade level expectations and college readiness standard Lesson Planning - High quality feedback is provided on teacher created lesson plans.
 Intellectual Preparation - Horizontal and vertical teams meet regularly to ensure alignment in preparation and execution.